-- Chapter 1, "VBOB Site Preparation and Specifications," provides environmental and technical information needed to properly set up and configure the VBOB enclosure. - Chapter 2, "Rackmounting and Hardware Overview," explains how to mount the VBOB into a rack and provides a technical overview of the system components. - Chapter 3, "VBOB Chassis Connectors and Cabling," describes all the connectors and LEDs located on the back of the VBOB chassis.
-It also provides illustrations and procedures for connecting VBOB to a TVO board that is installed in an SGI host system. - Chapter 4, "HD GVO Software CD," describes the HD GVO software. - Appendix A, "Regulatory Specifications," lists all regulatory information related to use of the VBOB in the United States and other countries.
+- Chapter 1, "VBOB Site Preparation and Specifications," provides environmental and technical information needed to properly set up and configure the VBOB enclosure. - Chapter 2, "Rackmounting and Hardware Overview," explains how to mount the VBOB into a rack and provides a technical overview of the system components. - Chapter 3, "VBOB Chassis Connectors and Cabling," describes all the connectors and LEDs located on the back of the VBOB chassis. - Chapter 4, "VBOB CD," describes the VBOB software. - Appendix A, "Regulatory Specifications," lists all regulatory information related to use of the VBOB in the United States and other countries.